 Lash Tile and Crystal Stone

 These have two completely different uses, but they fall into the same category because they work oh so well together.
 A lash tile will help keep you organized by giving you easy access to your lashes and keeping track of what is where.
 A crystal stone is your solution to “Where do I put my adhesive?”
-It’ll keep your adhesive fresh for longer and it regulates the temperature.
+An eyelash extension tile will keep your adhesive fresh for longer and it regulates the temperature.
 These two were made for each other; perfect partners!

 Nano misters speed up the adhesive’s curing process and cut the window of recommended “drying time” from 24 hours, down to 4 hours!
 They are pretty cool and definitely an extra you should consider looking into. so go ahead and look into it right now!

 Lashing ain’t easy baby.
 But this ultimate guide should make it easier to understand the must-have eyelash extension supplies to add to your stash!
+To get all the supplies you need in one place, pick up one of our professional eyelash extension kits.
 If you have questions, you know where to find me.